KumarL/Ek/README.md

 	This shows a usage string with four parameters.
 Two are flags, `-m`, and `-k`.
 Two others are parameters.
 Please note that value of timer always needs to be specified by `-Timer`, but passing a string would be assumed to be `computer name` without always requiring its specifier `-comp`.

+2. `ek [-str] <usage string> [-outnamespace <name space>] -out <filename without extension>`

+	This is the usage string of Ek.
+Every parameter is required here, except outnamespace.
+We use the generated code in the Ek project itself.